How it Works Best Location Plants to Use Benefits

 How it Works

-A rain garden, or bioretention area, is a planted area that collects and cleans stormwater runoff coming from paved surfaces, like roads, sidewalks, roofs, driveways and patios.
+A rain garden, or bioretention area, is a planted area that collects and cleans rainwater coming from paved surfaces, like roads, sidewalks, roofs, driveways and patios.
 The plants and soil in the garden slow down the water and filter out pollution before it reaches a storm drain or creek.

 Rain gardens stay dry when it isn't raining.
-You'll typically see these in someone's yard.
+You'll typically see this bowl-shaped garden in someone's yard.

 A bioretention area is a more engineered feature.
 You’ll see these on road and commercial projects.
 These features can be used to meet regulatory requirements.